kgurchiek/Minecraft-Server-Scanner-Discord-Bot/README.md

 This is the full code for a Node.js Minecraft server scanner Discord bot I made.
 This bot itself doesn't do the scanning, it just pings servers in the existing database, which is actively expanded by a seperate scanning program.
 (The code for the server scanner can be found here: https://github.com/kgurchiek/Minecraft-Server-IP-Scanner)

-If you find any bugs, please report them in the official discord (link above).
+If you find any bugs, please report them in the [official discord](https://discord.gg/TSWcF2m67m).

 You can contact me via discord: Cornbread 2100#8668

 ## Running the bot yourself
-**If you just want to use the bot, you don't have to host it, click on the discord button above to join it's official server**
+**If you just want to use the bot, you don't have to host it, you can try it out in its [official Discord server](https://discord.gg/TSWcF2m67m)**

 ### Configuration
 In config.json, fill in the bot's client id and token, found in the [Discord Developer Portal](https://discord.com/developers/applications).
 Then you'll want to change maxPings and pingTImeout to your liking: